fmadore/IWAC-topic-modelling/README.md

 - **Topic Modeling Pipeline**: Uses LDA for extracting topics from preprocessed article texts.
 The Python script (`topic_modeling.py`) processes raw data and outputs results as JSON.
 - **Interactive Visualization**: A dynamic visualization built with Svelte and D3.js enables users to explore topics and their connections to documents through an interactive force-directed graph.
+- **Multiple Dataset Support**: Users can switch between different organizational datasets through a clean dropdown interface.
+- **Document-Topic Connections**: Visualizes the relationships between documents and their most relevant topics, with connection strength indicated by line thickness.
 - **Dynamic Controls**: Users can adjust a threshold slider to filter connections (links) based on topic-document weight, as well as use zoom in/out and reset functions for better navigation.
+- **Interactive Graph**: Nodes can be dragged and repositioned, with the force-directed layout automatically adjusting to maintain optimal spacing.
 - **Tooltips & Metadata**: Hover over nodes to display detailed information including topic labels, word weights, publication dates, and source details.
 - **Responsive UI**: The user interface is designed for clarity and responsiveness to facilitate both casual exploration and in-depth analysis.